INTENSIVE IELTS EXAMINATION PREPARATION

 Guided learning hours consist of 12 hours of classroom-based sessions.

-Classes are held twice per week and would mainly focus on exam-taking skills for the Speaking, Listening, Reading, and Writing components of the IELTS examination.
+Classes are held four evenings over one week and would mainly focus on exam-taking skills for the Speaking, Listening, Reading, and Writing components of the IELTS examination.

 This is an Intensive Examination Preparation course.
 Participants are expected to already be active users of the English Language to be able to fully benefit from this course.